fajrh/travelgame2/README.md

 ### 3. Start the Server

-Before starting, ensure your `.env` file is created and configured as described above.
-Then, start the server.
+Start the server using the following command:

 ```bash
 npm start
 ```

-You should see messages like `✅ Database tables are ready.` and `✅ Server listening on port 8080`.
+You should see a message like `✅ Server listening on port 8080`.

 ### 4. Play the Game